If The Electeronic Does Not Work

 The Role of Artificial Intelligence

 Artificial intelligence (AI) is playing an increasingly important role in the design, manufacturing, and maintenance of electronic devices.
 AI algorithms can be used to optimize designs, improve manufacturing processes, and automate diagnostic tasks.
-For example, AI can be used to analyze circuit designs and identify potential weaknesses or vulnerabilities.
+As an example, AI can be used to analyze circuit designs and identify potential weaknesses or vulnerabilities.
 It can also be used to monitor manufacturing processes and detect defects early on.

 Professional Insights